 Academic Advising in EME

-Every EME student has access to two academic advisors within the department: a faculty advisor and Alisha Simon and Rebecca Reitz, the EME professional advisors.
+Every EME student has access to two academic advisors within the department: a faculty advisor and Alisha Simon and Amy Johnson, the EME professional advisors.
 Students can find the name of their assigned advisor in their LionPATH Student Center.

 Here are some guidelines for which advisor you should see about various topics:

 See your assigned advisor about: